Measuring accretion disk sizes of lensed quasars with microlensing time delay in multi-band light curves

 TK18 first introduced the notion of microlensing time delay and argued that time delay measurements in lensed quasars can be biased, due to different parts of the accretion disk being microlensed in different ways.
 Since the effect depends on the source size and since the source size is a chromatic quantity, we propose to measure multi-band time delays in lensed quasars and to use them to measure the size the accretion disk under the assumption of the lamp-post model and given a model for the accretion disk light profile.

-We investigate the microlensing time delay using different IMFs taking the well-studied quasar J1131 as an example and show that the magnification probability distribution is insensitive to the IMF in the lensing galaxy.
-The probability distribution of microlensing time delay is wider when the mean stellar mass of the microlenses is small and narrow for larger masses.
-Still, for typical mean stellar masses $\Mstar$ between $0.3$ and $1.0\Msun$, the distributions for microlensing time delays are nearly indistinguishable.
+We investigate the microlensing time delay using different IMFs taking the well-studied lensed quasar J1131 as an example and show that the magnification probability distribution is insensitive to the IMF in the lensing galaxy.
+The probability distribution of microlensing time delay is wider when decreasing the mean stellar mass of the microlenses.
+This trend follows accordingly as increasing the source size, as the microlensing analysis can be scaled by the mean mass of microlenses.
+Still, for typical mean stellar masses $\Mstar$ between $0.3$ and $1.0~\Msun$, the distributions for microlensing time delays are nearly indistinguishable.
 This makes it possible to measure disk sizes even under the assumption of poorly known IMF or mean stellar masses, contrary to traditional microlensing methods, where the source size is very degenerate with the properties assumed for the microlenses.